QubitExplorer/Life-Science-Applications/README.md

 **RNA and Transcription:**
-Converting DNA to RNA: The process of converting DNA into RNA is called transcription.
+Converting DNA to RNA: The process of converting DNA into RNA is called **transcription**.
 During transcription, an enzyme called RNA polymerase reads the DNA sequence and and then creates a complementary RNA strand.

 Key Difference (T to U): In RNA, thymine (T) is replaced by uracil (U), so whenever there’s an "A" on the DNA template, it pairs with "U" in the RNA.
 This switch from "T" to "U" is a unique feature of RNA.

+Example:

+Our Given DNA:ATCGTTAG

+Converted RNA:AUCGUUAG

+We just replaced T with U

 **Proteins:**: